 - Ask the seller what they know and what treatment (if any) has been done

-- Negotiate the price — knotweed is a genuine reason to negotiate a reduction
+- Negotiate the price — knotweed is a genuine reason to negotiate a reduction, and if your mortgage is declined you still have options

 - Insist on an IBG if treatment has been done — without it, lenders will be reluctant